City-of-Helsinki/events-helsinki-ui/README.md

 To build the project, you will need [Docker](https://www.docker.com/community-edition).

-Building the project
+Start the container

-    cp .env.example .env
+    docker-compose up

+The web application should run at http://localhost:3000

+## Running production version with Docker

+Build the docker image

-    docker-compose build
+    DOCKER_TARGET=production docker-compose build

-Starting the application
+Start the container

-    docker-compose up -d
+    docker-compose up

-The web application will run on http://localhost:3000
+The web application should run at http://localhost:3001

 ## Available Scripts